Evolutionary dynamics in repeated optional games: Equilibrium analysis for repeated optional PGGs

 \subsubsection{Subgame perfect equilibria that support persistent cooperation}

 We start by identifying all pure reactive strategies that support persistent (full) cooperation (ending \emph{\textbf{1}}) and form an equilibrium.
-By analyzing the properties of these strategies and the conditions that they become equilibria, we may explain why repeated optional PGGs support almost full cooperation whereas repeated compulsory PGGs hardly promote cooperation.
+By analyzing the properties of these strategies and the conditions that they become equilibria, we may explain why repeated optional PGGs support almost full cooperation when repeated compulsory PGGs hardly promote cooperation.
 By resorting to Lemma \ref{lemma:finite_complexity}, we have the following theorem. \begin{theorem}[Pure reactive strategies that support persistent cooperation and form an equilibrium] Consider a repeated optional public goods game with $1<r<n$ and $0<\sigma<(r-1)c$.
 Let $\mathbf{p}$ be a pure reactive strategy that cooperates in the first round and sticks to cooperation after all other individuals do so (i.e. $p_{n,0}^C=1$).
-Then, $\mathbf{p}$ is a subgame perfect equilibrium if and only if it is one of the strategies shown in Supplementary Table \ref{tab:cooperation} with the corresponding condition held. \end{theorem} The proofs of Theorem \ref{thm:cooperation} and all the subsequent theorems are presented in the appendix of this Supplementary Information.
-Theorem \ref{thm:cooperation} considers the case where all individuals perform the action perfectly.
-If individuals are subject to implementation errors, the strategies in the first, second, third, fourth and fifth rows in Supplementary Table \ref{tab:cooperation} no longer support full cooperation.
-The strategies in the first and third rows will lead to ending \emph{\textbf{6}} and the strategies in the second, fourth and fifth rows will lead to persistent full opt-out.
-Other strategies in Supplementary Table \ref{tab:cooperation} keep favoring persistent cooperation even if someone takes an unintended action.
-For these strategies, the precondition that an individual cooperates in the very first round is unnecessary.
+Then, $\mathbf{p}$ is a subgame perfect equilibrium if and only if it is one of the strategies shown in Supplementary Fig.~\ref{Sfig:feasiblerangecooperation}\textbf{a} with the corresponding condition held. \end{theorem} The proofs of Theorem \ref{thm:cooperation} and all the subsequent theorems are presented in the appendix of this Supplementary Information.